electerious/basicGrid/README.md

 # basicGrid

-A Foundation-like grid as a standalone module.
+A Foundation-like grid system based on the `flex` display property.

 ## Contents